+101. Which process is initiated by calcium ions in hypoxic cell a. detachment of ribosomes from EPR activation of anaerobic glycolysis increased membranes permeability failure of sodium pump

 - a. detachment of ribosomes from EPR

-- b. decreased oxidative phosphorilation by mitochondria

-- c. failure of sodium pump

-- d. activation of anaerobic glycolysis

-- e. increased membranes permeability

-- 137. Which process is initiated by calcium ions in hypoxic cell injury?

-- a. detachment of ribosomes from EPR

 - b. disturbance of cells aerobic respiration

 - c. disturbance of sodium pump

 - d. activation of glycolysis

 - e. activation of intracellular enzymes

-138. Reperfusion injury is developed mostly due to massive inflow to the cell of:
+102. Reperfusion injury is developed mostly due to massive inflow to the cell of: